Hitscan: Advantages

 The primary advantage is the simplicity of the simulation, which uses relatively simple mathematics to calculate hits.
 Although bullets do not move at infinite speed via perfectly straight trajectories, they move fast enough that a hitscan solution is normally a reasonable approximation.
 It leaves the question of where a weapon has hit to just one function, streamlining the programming of weapons.

 In terms of game design, it readily ties cause (the player presses a 'fire' button, executing a hitscan function) to effect (the hitscan returns a result, the player sees the weapon's effect at that location).
 As a heavily simplified model of real world ballistics, it makes games more accessible in that there is no need to aim slightly ahead of a moving target in order to compensate for the time it takes for the projectile to reach it.
 Although less realistic, this model requires no understanding of real weapon handling in order to play the game, and reinforces the intuitive understanding that whatever the reticle is placed over will be hit.

 Disadvantages

 Visually representing the firing effect of a hitscan weapon can be difficult: since the weapon hits its target instantaneously, any bullet or projectile that comes from the weapon is merely a 'ghost', and where it lands may not necessarily represent its actual hit.
-In particular, a projectile bullet effect will always lag behind the effect of its hit, a problem which can be compounded by internet latency in online multiplayer gaming.
+In particular, a projectile bullet effect will always lag behind the effect of its hit, a problem which can be compounded by Internet latency in online multiplayer gaming.

-It is hard to change the path of a projectile once it leaves the gun with things such as wind and gravity.
-Since it is shooting out a beam that hits the target almost immediately, there can be no real changes to the path.
-An example of this would be shooting at a high speed object over a long distance.
-Under hitscan, a user aiming right on the target would hit it.
-However, if it were a realistic shooting engine, one would have to lead that target.
-It is impossible to have projectile ballistics or projectile motion with hitscan projectiles.
-There are games that use both hitscan and projectile ballistics, but not at the same time.
-Alternatively, some games may detect with a hitscan method and then provide an animation with projectile ballistics.

-With advances in processing and internet bandwidth, it has become more practical to simulate the ballistic nature of real-world firearms in real-time games by using a more realistic "projectile" model, spawning bullets as actual game objects with mass and velocity, and continuously simulating them until they reach their target.
+With advances in processing and Internet bandwidth, it has become more practical to simulate the ballistic nature of real-world firearms in real-time games by using a more realistic "projectile" model, spawning bullets as actual game objects with mass and velocity, and continuously simulating them until they reach their target.